 Santorini is one of the most famous Greek islands, best known for the white and blue houses on the cliffs.
 It’s an idyllic destination for summer vacations in Greece, but the island has much more to offer in addition to its spectacular beaches.

 The historic walk from Fira to Oia is another popular thing to do on the island, especially for adventurous travelers.
-The hike takes 3-5 hours and it’s mostly downhill if done in this direction, and offers stunning views along the way.
+The hike takes 3-5 hours, and it’s mostly downhill if done in this direction.
+It also offers stunning views along the way.

 Insider Tip: The walk from Fira to Oia takes place over exposed terrain, so bring lots of sunscreen.